faizan1234567/faizan1234567/README.md

 ## I'm a Master's Student in Robotics and AI Developer

-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning MLOps
 - 👯 I’m looking to collaborate with other developers on AI projects
-- 🥅 2023 Goals: Learn natural language processing and build amazing projects for bussiness
+- 🥅 2023 Goals: Learn more about NLP, use it to build solutions for the local bussiness problems

 ### Connect with me: